Herniated Disc Disease

 Herniated Disc Disease Treatment

 Your symptoms dictate how we treat your herniated disc.
 Since most herniated discs heal without surgical treatment, we may first suggest careful monitoring.
-If your symptoms improve, you may need no other treatment.
+If your symptoms improve, you might need no other treatment.
 But if your symptoms get worse, we may recommend surgery.

 Surgical Treatment for Herniated Disc Disease